-Identity thieves are out there looking for ways to use your personal information to run up charges in your name, steal medical account information and even steal tax refunds.
+Identity thieves are looking for ways to use your personal information to run up charges in your name, steal medical account information and even grab tax refunds.

 The bad news: Victims are increasingly facing financial losses from identity theft.
 As Javelin Strategy & Research recently reported, 23% of fraud victims in 2018 were stuck with unreimbursed personal expenses.